 The Proctor Library is a vital educational resource on the Flagler College campus.
-The library is staffed and equipped to provide all the services common to a research library: reference support and information literacy instruction, computer-based search services, interlibrary loan, and audiovisual materials and equipment.
-Professional librarians are available during library hours to assist students and faculty.
-The Library's collection consists of 102,047 printed volumes, 212,689 electronic books, 4180 audiovisual items, 630 periodicals, and five newspapers.
-The library also subscribes to 50 electronic databases used by students and faculty for research and to access nearly 44,000 full-text periodicals.
+The library is staffed and equipped to provide all the services common to a research library:

+reference support and information literacy instruction, computer-based search services, interlibrary loan, and audiovisual materials and equipment.
+Professional librarians are available during library hours to assist students, staff and faculty.
+The Library's collection consists of 101,375 printed volumes, 220,581 electronic books, 4,522 audiovisual items, 624 periodicals, and five newspapers.
+The library also subscribes to over 50 electronic databases used by students and faculty for research and to access nearly over 50,000 full-text periodicals.

 The Proctor Library is located at the corner of Valencia and Sevilla Streets.
 Completed in 1996, the building is named for Dr. William Proctor, president of the College for 30 years, from 1971 until 2001.
 The three-story building with its muted grey walls and brick banding complement and reflect the architectural style of the Flagler Era buildings.
-The first and second floors include the Library's reference, audio-visual, and circulating collections, together with three quiet research spaces, two general Internet access spaces, nine group study rooms (four of which are technology equipped), a technology supported presentation room, and a variety of other seating options supporting academic work.
+The first and second floors include the Library's reference, audiovisual, and circulating collections, together with three quiet research spaces, two general Internet access spaces, nine group study rooms (four of which are technology equipped), a technology supported presentation room, and a variety of other seating options supporting academic work.
 The third floor offers a large open-access computer lab, the graphic design lab/studio, five technology-equipped lab/classrooms, and several faculty and administrative offices.
 Computer capabilities include some 200 networked computer workstations, and WiFi capability is available on all three floors and throughout campus.
 Access by students to the Library's electronic databases is also available from the residence halls and any other Internet access point.